dsgrid/dsgrid/dev/README.md

     dsgrid/tests/register.py tests/data/standard_scenarios_registration.json
 ```

 2. Acquire a new compute node.
-It can be any time of node and you only need it for an hour.
+It can be any type of node and you only need it for an hour.
 Create a local version of the dsgrid repository script `scripts/create_simple_standard_scenarios.sh`.
 Edit the environment variables at the top of the script as necessary and then run it.
 It will
 make a new registry database, and filter the StandardScenarios data, and create a backup of the